ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

 To write some signatures for ``ScopedTypeVariables`` extension is needed (or ``TypeAbstractions`` in some cases).
 But it still has ambiguity for each unquantified type variable - it could be either a local scoped type variable or a universal quantified type variable.

-This proposal introduces ``forscope`` quantifier, which explicitly requires local scope only or throws an error otherwise.
+This proposal introduces ``forscoped`` quantifier, which explicitly requires local scope only or throws an error otherwise.

 Proposed Change Specification
 -----------------------------

-ForScoped Quantifier "grabs" local scope type variables only
+ForScoped Quantifier "grabs" (use) local scope type variables only
 ::

   f :: forall a b. [a] -> [b] -> [(a, b)]